 Overall I’m glad I got to see Venice, especially given the fact that in a few years it may be underwater.
 But I feel the same as my sister; that if Venice had been the first place I’d seen in Italy, I wouldn’t have returned 7 times.

 And that’s not to say it isn’t beautiful as the pictures in this post illustrate.
 We were fortunate to see some stunning places.
 I think it’s more because Venice and the Veneto have a totally different culture from that of Tuscany or southern Italy; less friendly, less warm.
 Although if I lived in a city of around 60,000 people with 20+ million tourists, I probably wouldn’t be very friendly either.

 I’m going to write this post in the same style as my Verona, sequentially and taken predominately from my journal, although there were days when we were so busy that I didn’t write until late at night or the next morning.
 I’ve illustrated the post with a mix of my sister’s pictures and mine.

 Thursday October 12, 2017

 We arrived from Verona around 12:30pm.
 The Hotel Canal Grande had contacted me before we left Florence, reconfirming our reservation and asking if we needed a porter to help with our luggage.
-That was a major relief since I’d learned from another student that the bridge across the canal near the train station is very difficult to cross with luggage.
+That was a major relief since I’d learned from a student in my Italian class that the bridge across the canal near the train station is very difficult to cross with luggage.